Glaucoma and age-related macular degeneration in clinical practice. Issues of interaction between a neurologist and an ophthalmologist

 Time codes:

 Egorov Evgeny Alekseevich - Doctor of Medical Sciences, Professor, Head of the Department of Ophthalmology named after Academician A.P.
-Nesterov, LF FSBEI HE RNIMU named after N.I.
+Nesterov, Faculty of Ophthalmology, Federal State Autonomous Educational Institution of Higher Education, Russian National Research Medical University named after N.I.
 Pirogov, Ministry of Health of the Russian Federation, President of the Russian Glaucoma Society

 Announcement:

-Vision is one of the most important senses, but many eye diseases develop unnoticed, leading to irreversible consequences.
+Vision is one of the most important senses, yet many eye diseases develop unnoticed, leading to irreversible consequences.
 In this episode of the program "Interdisciplinary Academy.
-Neurology", leading experts in the field of ophthalmology and neurology - Evgeniya Viktorovna Yekusheva and Evgeny Alekseevich Egorov - discuss two key pathologies - glaucoma and age-related macular degeneration (AMD).
+Neurology," leading experts in ophthalmology and neurology— Evgeniya Viktorovna Yekusheva and Evgeny Alekseevich Egorov —discuss two key pathologies: glaucoma and age-related macular degeneration (AMD).

 Glaucoma: "The silent thief of sight"